Last Updated: February 3, 2025

 United States of America

-💰 Compare Scott Bakula's Net Worth
+1. What Is Scott Bakula's Net Worth And Salary?

-What is Scott Bakula's net worth and salary?
+What Is Scott Bakula's Net Worth and Salary?

 Early Life and Career Beginnings

-Scott Bakula was born in 1954 in St. Louis, Missouri as the son of Sally and Joseph.
-He is of partial Czech ancestry, and has two younger siblings: a brother and a sister.
-Bakula enrolled at Jefferson College, and then at the University of Kansas, but ended up leaving when he was offered a part in a national tour of the musical "Godspell."
+Scott Bakula was born on October 9, 1954, in St. Louis, Missouri.
+He is the son of Sally and Joseph Bakula.
+He is of partial Czech ancestry and has two younger siblings, a brother and a sister.
+Bakula enrolled at Jefferson College and then at the University of Kansas but ended up leaving when he was offered a part in a national tour of the musical "Godspell."

 Television and "Quantum Leap"